Find Schools

 • Assess cardiac physiology and calculate valve areas from blood flow velocity measurements.

-Cardiovascular Technologists and Technicians state the following job skills are important in their day-to-day work.
+When polled, Cardiovascular Technologists and Technicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.